Welcome to the School Admissions & Transport information.

 Starting Primary, Junior or Secondary School for the first time (often known as Bulk Admissions)

-This covers children who are either starting school for the first time, transferring from an infant to junior/primary school or transferring from a junior/primary school to a secondary school.
+This covers children who are either starting school for the first time, transferring from an infant to junior school or transferring from a junior/primary school to a secondary school.
+You may have received a transfer letter advising you of the application process if your child's details are held on our database.
+Please be aware where we have had no recent updates to a child's record, we reserve the right to check other systems including Council Tax records to confirm the current address.
 Any application for a school place for a bulk admission or transfer must be made to the Local Authority in which you live even if you are wanting a place at a school situated in a different Local Authority area.

 For further information about the bulk transfers groups please see the relevant sections below.